cchunzhe/CubedNumbers/README.md

 A random project to simplify a rather simple task :)

 ## Pre-requisites
-* Any editor, preferably something that can support C# and the .NET Framework. _(I recommend Visual Studio or VIsual Studio Code)_
+* Any editor, preferably something that can support C# and the .NET Framework. _(I recommend Visual Studio or Visual Studio Code)_

 * .NET Framework 4.7.2